-To date, we have focused primarily on research and development of the first generation version of the Bioflux, as well as starting the prototyping of Biolife.
+To date, we have focused primarily on research and development of the first generation version of the Bioflux, as well as starting the prototyping of Biolife and proposed marketing and distribution.
 Consequently, we have no experience in manufacturing these products on a commercial basis.
 We may manufacture our products through third-party manufacturers.
-We can offer no assurance that either we or our manufacturing partners will develop efficient, automated, low-cost manufacturing capabilities and processes to meet the quality, price, engineering, design and production standards or production volumes required to successfully mass market our products.
+We can offer no assurance that either we or our manufacturing partners will develop efficient, automated, low-cost manufacturing capabilities and processes to meet the quality, price, engineering, design and production standards or production volumes required to successfully mass market our products, especially at the low-cost levels we require to absorb the cost of free distribution of our products pursuant to our proposed business plan.
 Even if we or our manufacturing partners are successful in developing such manufacturing capability and processes, we do not know whether we or they will be timely in meeting our product commercialization schedule or the production and delivery requirements of potential customers.
 A failure to develop such manufacturing processes and capabilities could have a material adverse effect on our business and financial results.